aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 <p align="center"><img src="extcodebytes.png"></p>

 ## **Decoding Barcode Text in Unicode**
-In cases when the barcode data is encoded using a particular Unicode encoding, it can be read by calling the [*GetCodeText*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcoderesult/methods/getcodetext) method and specifying the required encoding.
+In cases when the barcode data is encoded using a particular Unicode encoding, it can be read by calling the *getCodeText* method passing the required encoding: getCodeText(java.nio.charset.Charset encoding).

 The following code snippet shows how to get the data encoded in UTF8 as a result of reading a sample *DataMatrix* barcode given below.